Q? Please tell us a bit about Robust Tools

 Q?
 I’m stalling out my lathe while coring.
 Any suggestions?

 - Coring uses up a lot of horsepower.
 If the cutter blade is dragging on the wood or chips, it’s like applying the brakes in a car.
-If you are using the American Beauty, be sure the belt is on the large spindle pully (high torque range).
+If you are using the American Beauty, be sure the belt is on the large spindle pulley (high torque range).
 Then make sure your tool is sharp and being presented properly.
-Also slow down.
+Also slow down your feed rate.
 Coring takes time.
 There are some coring wizards around that make it look easy.
 You’ll be that good too after you’ve done a several thousand cores.

 Q?
 Help!
 My lathe isn’t working right.
 What should I do?

 - Please start by checking the trouble shooting section of your manual.
 If you’re still having a problem, call us at 608-924-1133 during normal business hours.
-You can also send an email to firstname.lastname@example.org.
+You can also send an email to email@example.com, we occasionally check that after hours.